-A new tool available to prosecutors and detectives to resolve violent crime and unidentified human remains cases when traditional techniques have been exhausted.
-I've successfully identified several unknown persons using this methodology.
+A new tool available to prosecutors and detectives to resolve violent crime and unidentified human remains cases when traditional techniques have been exhausted or an immediate public threat exists.
+I've successfully identified dozens of unknown persons using this methodology.

 IGG provides workable leads for law enforcement using DNA databases with testers who have agreed to assist them.
 The genealogy itself is not considered evidence and the genealogist doesn’t need to provide testimony.
 Existing protocols are followed in order to obtain suspect samples once the candidates have been identified.

 IGG can used in both active and cold violent crime cases as well as identifying unknown human remains.
 It has resulted in numerous successful prosecutions.